 03 Consistency in "what to do"

 Your words and deeds must match your beliefs.
 "Why" is just a belief, nothing more.
 The "how" is your act of implementing the idea.
-"What" is the result of behavior, everything you say and do: your products, services, marketing, PR, your corporate culture, the people you hire.
+"What" is the result of behavior, everything you say and do: your products, services, marketing, PR, corporate culture, and the people you hire.
 Only when your words and deeds are in harmony with your ideas can people see your ideas clearly and without the slightest suspicion.
 At the level of "what to do", the question of "sincere" comes to the fore.
 Sincerity means doing what you truly believe and saying what you truly believe.
 Sincerity cannot be demonstrated without a clear “why.”

 3. How to apply the golden circle rule in work and life?